 Learn how to boost your credit standing by knowing the ins and outs of how your score is determined by Fair Isaac Corp., the company that calculates your FICO credit score.

-Here are 6 guidelines to help you maximize your credit score:
+Here are 6 ways to help you maximize your credit score:

 1. Pay Your Bills on Time